khirayama/searchable-input/README.md

 ## Feature
 - It is a UI library like [Select2](https://select2.github.io/).
-- It is made of vanilla JS.
+- It does not depend on a framework such as jQuery.

 ## Getting Started